undus5/undus/content/posts/qemu-install-windows11-guest.md

 I barely use AI tools, since documentations and books are good enough for learning, I always feel nothing about those AI hyping things from the internet, but this time it surprised me.
-It also let me understand what is network bridge and TAP device, which ...
-I couldn't get from Wikipedia.
-Speak of Wikipedia, I think it never worked for me from ... since day 1, uh, the contents are too ... "formal" ?
-Or no subjects ?
-I can't describe accurately.
+It also let me understand what is network bridge and TAP device.
 These AI tools are great for doing "Getting Started" things I think.

 ## UEFI